 - Reduced earning capacity for the future if you cannot return to your previous level of work

-- Payment for disfigurement or scars your injuries have caused
+- Payment for disfigurement or scars your injuries has caused.

 - Compensation for the negligent infliction of emotional, psychological, or cognitive distress or harm caused to you

-- Punitive damages, which may be awarded to punish the defendant in cases of extreme recklessness or negligence
+- Punitive damages, which may be awarded to punish the defendant in personal injury cases of extreme recklessness or negligence

 What Factors Can Affect the Value of Your Personal Injury Case?

 There is no formula for valuing a personal injury claim.
-The value of a personal injury claim is determined by a jury.
-When a jury decides how much money to award a personal injury victim, the jury is not given any formula to use.
-The jury is given evidence, typically in the form of testimony, regarding the harm that has been done to the victim.
+A jury determines the value of a personal injury claim.
+When a jury decides how much money to award a Durham personal injury victim, the jury is not given any formula to use.
+Instead, the jury is given evidence, typically in the form of testimony, regarding the harm done to the victim.
 Using this evidence, the jury has to decide how much money to award the victim.

 However, although there is no formula for a jury to use, insurance companies certainly have an approach to valuing personal injury claims for negotiated settlements.
-When an insurance company evaluates your personal injury claim, it compares the circumstances of your injury to injuries that the insurer has previously settled.
-Then the insurance company compares the factors in your personal injury case to other personal injury cases that it has settled or taken to trial.
+When an insurance company evaluates your Durham personal injury claim, it compares the circumstances of your injury to injuries that the insurer has previously settled.
+Then the insurance company compares the factors in your injury case to other personal injury cases that it has paid for or taken to trial.

 Many factors can influence how the insurance company values your claim, such as: